 I remain active in the American Journalism Historians Association, where I help run its social media and am a membership co-chair, as well as the Association of Education in Journalism and Mass Communication’s history division, where I am the research chair, and have been membership co-chair.
 I recently presented at the International Communication Association’s communication history division, and am also engaged in various other academic and professional journalism organizations (and am keeping up my freelance journalism!).
 Since 2015, I have presented papers at the above, and have been published in Journalism Studies and The Journal of Historical Sociology.
 For more information about what I’ve been up to with research and teaching, though, please see my resume on my CV page!

-I hope to be posting more here soon as I work on my book projects this summer, but in the meantime please follow me on Twitter @willthewordguy.
+I hope to be posting more here, but in the meantime please follow me on Twitter @willthewordguy.
 Take care!